The Maltese Falcon (1941 film): Plot

 On his way to visit O'Shaughnessy later that evening, Spade is followed by a young man but manages to evade him.
 When he tells O'Shaughnessy about Cairo, her nervousness indicates she knows him.
 He arranges a meeting between the two at his apartment, where Cairo becomes agitated when O'Shaughnessy reveals that the "Fat Man" is in San Francisco.
 When Spade goes to Cairo's hotel in the morning, he spots Wilmer Cook, the young man who trailed him earlier.
 Wilmer works for Kasper Gutman, the "Fat Man".
 In his hotel suite, Gutman relates the history of the Maltese Falcon, then offers Spade his pick of either $25,000 for the statuette and another $25,000 after its sale, or a quarter of the proceeds from its sale.

-Spade passes out because his drink is spiked.
+Spade's drink is spiked, and he passes out.
 Wilmer and Cairo come in from another room and leave with Gutman.
-On coming round, Spade searches the suite and finds a newspaper with the arrival time of the freighter La Paloma circled.
+When Spade regains consciousness, Spade searches the suite and finds a newspaper with the arrival time of the freighter La Paloma circled.
 He goes to the dock, only to find the ship on fire.
-Later, the ship's captain Jacoby is shot several times and staggers into Spade's office before dying.
+Later, the ship's Captain Jacoby, who had been shot several times, staggers into Spade's office before dying.
 The bundle he was clutching contains the Maltese Falcon.
 O'Shaughnessy calls the office, gives an address, then screams before the line goes dead.

-Spade stashes the package at the bus terminal, then goes to the address, which turns out to be an empty lot.
-Spade returns home to discover O'Shaughnessy hiding in a doorway.
+Spade stashes the package at the bus terminal, then goes to the address he was given, which turns out to be an empty lot.
+He returns home to discover O'Shaughnessy hiding in a doorway.
 He takes her inside and finds Gutman, Cairo, and Wilmer waiting for him, guns drawn.
 Gutman gives Spade $10,000 for the Falcon, but Spade tells them that part of his price is someone he can turn over to the police for the murders of Thursby and Captain Jacoby, suggesting Wilmer.
 After some intense negotiation, Gutman and Cairo agree and Wilmer is knocked out and disarmed.

 Just after dawn, Spade calls his secretary, Effie Perine, to bring him the bundle.
-However, when Gutman inspects the statuette, he finds it is a fake.
+However, when Gutman inspects the statuette, he finds it is a fake, a copy made by the man from whom they stole it.
 Cairo lashes out at Gutman, and Wilmer escapes during the tumult.
 Recovering his composure, Gutman invites Cairo to return with him to Istanbul to continue their quest.
-After they leave, Spade calls the police and tells them where to pick up the pair.
+After they leave, Spade calls the police and tells them where to pick up the pair, as well as Wilmer, who killed Thursby and Jacoby.
 Spade then angrily confronts O'Shaughnessy, telling her he knows she killed Archer to implicate Thursby, her unwanted accomplice.
 She confesses, but begs Spade not to turn her over to the police.
 Despite his feelings for her, Spade gives O'Shaughnessy up.
 He submits the statuette as evidence, describing it as "the stuff that dreams are made of".